jaeseung-lee-engineer/jaeseung-lee-engineer.github.io/README.md

 # Digital Pathology Web Portal Demo

-Front-end prototype demonstrating a digital pathology case review interface integrated with an Image Management System (IMS).
+This demo explores how case-level clinical meta-data and slide-level information can be presented in a unified pathology review interface.
 <a href="https://jaeseung-lee-engineer.github.io/prototype.html" target="_blank">
 Open the Digital Pathology Demo Portal
 </a>

-## Project Overview
-This project explores how case-level clinical meta-data and slide-level information can be presented in a unified pathology review interface.

-Designed to conceptually integrate with a digital pathology IMS.
+## System Design (Conceptual)

+This system design demonstrates a conceptual integration with an Image Management System (IMS) such as Proscia Concentriq LS.

 <img src="images/digital_pathology_workflow.png" width="850">

+While no backend is implemented, the following API structure illustrates how case-level data and slide details could be accessed in a real-world deployment:

+GET /api/cases
+GET /api/cases/{id}
+GET /api/slides/{slide_id}
+POST /api/annotations

 ## Interface